Robel-shewan/CRMAndStore-Projects/README.md

 -   An artisan command to seed the database with all neccessary dummy data, even for voyager tables (php artisan ecommerce:install).
 -   Different user roles and privileges.
 -   Categories, tags and price filtering for easier search for products.
--   And much more features.
+- CRM For admin and for user

 ---